[Investigation] Exposed: Who were Russia's spies at Nato HQ?

 And while she was not officially working as a diplomat in Brussels and was not officially expelled, her profile also gave cause for concern.

-Nina Smushko had, likewise, graduated from VUMO, gained the military rank of captain, and had also previously worked as an interpreter for visiting military officers to VUMO from Indonesia, Malaysia, and Venezuela, to which Russia exports arms.
+Nina Smushko had, likewise, graduated from VUMO, gained the military rank of captain, and had also worked as an interpreter for visiting military officers to VUMO from Indonesia, Malaysia, and Venezuela, to which Russia exports arms.

 "In Russia, unlike in Western services, espionage tends to run in the family," one Nato country's counterintelligence officer said.